gntrmlna/gntrmlna/README.md

 - 👋 Hi, I’m @gntrmlna
-- 👀 I’m interested in UI/UX
+- 👀 I’m interested as QA Tester
-- 🌱 I’m currently learning how to be good developer in front-end
+- 🌱 I’m currently learning how to be good QA Tester

 <!---
 gntrmlna/gntrmlna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.